robinboncoeur/KeysToLife/RSTs/Des.rst

 Our hearts will be troubled and they will be afraid if we let them.
 But if we look at what we have in Christ, our hearts need not be troubled even in this trouble-filled world.
 Jesus explains why:

-   *I have told you these things, so that in me you may have peace.
+    *"I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
-I have overcome the world* - John 16:33
+I have overcome the world."* - John 16:33

 While we are in the world, we will always have trouble.
 But Christ has overcome the world, and when we trust in his victory, we can have peace.
 In the world, trouble.
 In Christ, peace. – Des Ford